Three-quarters of the UK's railways are now owned by foreign companies, "sucking out" profits to help their own services, according to a new report.

 The union said that following last week's decision to award the Scotrail franchise to Dutch state-owned firm Abellio, overseas firms now "dominated" the UK's railways.

-The union's group of MPs calledtoday for a Parliamentary inquiry into rail ownership, and its impact on fares and services.
+The union's group of MPs called today for a parliamentary inquiry into rail ownership, and its impact on fares and services.
+Words: PA

 RMT general secretary Mick Cash said: "The true scale of the way the railways here in Britain are being used as a cash cow to hold down fares and improve services across the rest of Europe will shock passengers as they prepare for another week of being crammed into creaking cattle trucks while being bled dry when they pay for their ticket.

 "Passenger numbers have almost doubled since the 1990s with money being returned by operators to government for reinvestment in the railway increasing fivefold to £1.96bn.
-Meanwhile, operator profits remain, on average, 3%."
+Meanwhile, operator profits remain, on average, 3 per cent."